 Mandatory Elements in a Quitclaim Deed Document

-In addition, the deed also needs to include a more clearly defined legal description of the property, i.e., a definition that is more comprehensive than just the street address, and which should typically include the subdivision and lot number used to delineate the property’s boundaries more precisely.
+Further, the deed must include a more detailed legal description of the property.
+This should include more than just the street address and should usually include the subdivision and lot number that are used to more precisely define the property’s boundaries.

-When these essential elements are included, a quitclaim deed can remain legally valid, allowing for an easy transfer of property.
+If these important parts are included, a quitclaim deed can still be legally acceptable, making it easy to transfer property.

 Role of a Deed Attorney in Finalizing the Quitclaim Deed